-Poorly sealing door gaskets can allow more warm and humid air into the appliance than can be remove effectively.
+Poorly sealing door gaskets can allow more warm and humid air into the appliance than can be removed effectively.
 This will often lead to excessive frosting of the evaporator coil that even a properly operating defrost system can not handle.
-This may also cause condensation to appear on various areas on the interior like the refrigerator section ceiling or inner door panel.
+This could also cause condensation to appear on areas on the interior like the compartment ceiling or inner door panel or on food packages.

-The light in either the fridge or freezer compartment may be staying on even when the door is shut.
-The door activated light switch can usually be pressed manually to ensure it is still operating and not shorted.
+A light in either the refrigerator or freezer compartment could be staying on even when the door is shut.
+The door activated light switch can usually be pressed manually to ensure it is still functioning and not shorted.

-Make sure that food packages inside the freezer and fridge sections are not packed so tight that it inhibits air movement throughout the compartments.
+Make sure food packages inside the freezer and fridge sections are not packed so tight that it inhibits air circulation throughout the compartments.
 Do not block any air vents that may be in the floor or back panel of the freezer.
-Make sure the fan cover and any air ducts are in place and have not fallen off.
+Make sure the fan cover and any air ducts are properly in place and have not fallen off.